Thanas-R/Windows-Hello/README.md

 - All styles are scoped under `.winhello-root` and `.winhello-stage`, so the component will not affect the rest of your page.
 - Roboto is loaded once via Google Fonts inside the component CSS.
 - The component is SSR safe.
 The animation runs only inside `useEffect`.
+- The stage and the hello text both start with inline `opacity: 0`, and the animation setup runs in `useLayoutEffect`, so the component does not flash the wrong shape before GSAP takes control.
+- The component now ships with the original CodePen timings by default: fade-in `0.3s`, smile morph `0.3s`, tilt `0.3s`, spin `0.9s`, wink `0.1s + 0.1s`, and fade-out `0.6s` after a `1s` hold.
+- The demo entry renders the component without `React.StrictMode` so local preview in Vite does not double-mount the animation during development.